FindMySchool LogoFindMySchool

 Who it suits: families looking for a mainstream, mixed secondary in Meir with a clearly organised day, visible extracurricular participation (including a large Duke of Edinburgh cohort), and a careers programme that actively engages local post-16 providers.

 The academy was judged Good at its most recent inspection in January 2022, including Good for quality of education, behaviour and attitudes, personal development, and leadership and management.
-GCSE outcomes sit around the middle of schools in England on FindMySchool rankings, and the published improvement priorities focus on strengthening reading culture and increasing EBacc participation.
+GCSE outcomes currently place the academy 3,050th of 3,895 schools in England on FindMySchool’s academic measure, and the published improvement priorities focus on strengthening reading culture and increasing EBacc participation.

 No. Students complete Key Stage 4 at the academy and then move to post-16 education or training providers.
 The academy’s published provider engagement includes local colleges and sixth form provision, and its careers programme covers post-16 routes including apprenticeships.

-On FindMySchool measures, the academy ranks 2,456th in England and 10th in Stoke-on-Trent for GCSE outcomes.
-Attainment 8 is 42.4 and Progress 8 is -0.24, which indicates slightly below-average progress compared with pupils nationally with similar starting points.
+On FindMySchool measures, the academy ranks 3,050th in England for GCSE academic outcomes and 13th in Stoke-on-Trent in the secondary local ranking.
+Attainment 8 is 40.2 and Progress 8 is -0.24, which indicates slightly below-average progress compared with pupils nationally with similar starting points.

 The academy publishes a structured programme of clubs and societies, including options such as Brilliant Book Society, Chess Society, Origami Society, Lego Society, Cinema Society, and an In Harmony Orchestra (invitation).
 A distinctive feature is the Duke of Edinburgh programme, with over 90 Year 9 students participating each year.